4dn-dcic/fish_omics_format/docs/source/intro.rst

 Similarly, FOF-vol-CT is compatible with multiple **volumetric** chromatin tracing methods, such as OligoSTORM and OligoDNA-PAINT
 (`Belivau et al.  2017 <https://doi.org/10.1007/978-1-4939-7265-4_19>`_, `Bintu et al. 2018 <https://doi.org/10.1126/science.aau1783>`_, `Nir et al. 2018 <https://doi.org/10.1371/journal.pgen.1007872>`_, `Luppino et al. 2020 <https://doi.org/10.1038/s41588-020-0647-9>`_)

 .. note:: FOF-CT is designed to work with both unmodified genomes and genomes containing INSERTIONS or DELETIONS.
-For guidance on capturing genomic variants using FOF-CT, refer to the instructions in :ref:core, and include a description of the custom build using the Variant Call Format (VCF) as outlined in :ref:`VCF-reference-label`.
+For guidance on capturing genomic variants using FOF-CT, refer to the instructions in :ref:`core`, and include a description of the custom build using the Variant Call Format (VCF) as outlined in :ref:`VCF-reference-label`.

 .. figure:: images/2026-7-4_Figure_1_FOF-bas-vol-CT_Aufmkolk_Strambio_2026-5-9_CORRESPONDENCE_v1.png
   :class: shadow-image